 The jaguar was an omnipresent character in the cosmogony of the Mesoamerican peoples.
 It was represented in codices, wall paintings, sculptures, vessels, masks, architectural structures, masks, rituals.
 We often see anthropomorphic jaguars - sitting or sounding a snail - and we also see men with feline features, like many of the Olmec sculptures.
 There are jaguar warriors, jaguar children, shamans transformed into jaguars, dances that represent the confrontation with this physical and at the same time supernatural being.

 The jaguar was the basis of the religion and magical beliefs of the Olmecs; it was the totemic or nagual guardian; the symbol of the earth, of night and darkness; ancestor of the rain gods; and inspiration for other peoples who later developed the cult of the tiger gods such as Xipe, Tezcatlipoca, Tlaloc, Tepeyolotli.
-The worship of the jaguar spread everywhere in the course of time; and contributed to the formation of secret societies that had this animal as a nahual.
+The worship of the jaguar spread everywhere with time; and contributed to the formation of secret societies that had this animal as a nahual.

 Dance of the Tiger - Musical Testimony of Mexico